orangemug/git-deploy/README.md

    └── index.html
 ```

-Next up we need to create a config to let `git-deploy` what needs to be deployed and where.
-Below is an example `config.json` with documentation inline
+Next up we need to create a config to let `git-deploy` know what needs to be deployed and where.
+Below is an example `config.json` with the documentation inline.
+Note you'll need to remove the comments as they're not valid JSON

 ```js
 {